mithunpaul08/mean-teacher/pytorch/README.md

     - yeah looks like we are already doing self.log_prob = nn.LogSoftmax()
 - replace optimizer with the one used in libowen
     -done using adagrad
-    - classification loss started at 1230 and dipped up till 0.0019. accuracy hit 61% after first epoch
+    - classification loss started at 1230 and dipped up till 0.0019. good.
+    - training accuracy hit 61% after first epoch
+    - dev accuracy is around 39% though
+    - update after 254 epochs. training accuray:72% dev:35%
 - match learning rate to that in libowen
     - changed to 0.005
+    - no change from above
 - max_grad_norm
 - weight_decay
 - para_init